nuejs/nue/packages/nuejs.org/docs/tutorial.md

 Here is the [source code](//github.com/nuejs/nue/tree/master/packages/examples/simple-blog) and a [live demo](//simple-blog.nuejs.org).

 ## Project goals { #goals }

 We had three goals when developing the site:

 1. **Clean codebase**: what used to take a React specialist and an absurd amount of JavaScript should be just a handful of CSS files that can be reused on the next project.

-1. **Great user experience**: through design, view transitions, motion, and interactivity.
+2. **Great user experience**: through design, view transitions, motion, and interactivity.

-1. **New levels of performance**: similar to text-only websites like [motherfuckingwebsite.com](//motherfuckingwebsite.com/) but without compromises on design and the user experience.
+3. **New levels of performance**: similar to text-only websites like [motherfuckingwebsite.com](//motherfuckingwebsite.com/) but without compromises on design and the user experience.

 Ultimately, the goal is to change your perspective on web development and make you wonder why you have ever built websites any other way.

 ## Project structure

-Nue has a freeform project structure.
+Nue has a free-form project structure.
 Apart from `site.yaml`, you can name your files and folders however you like.
 The structure follows closely what the user sees, directly on the project root.

 Here's how our blog is structured: